-- (i) the owner of the fee simple of the land; and - (ii) any person who has agreed in writing, whether conditionally or unconditionally, to purchase the land or any leasehold estate or interest in the land or to take a lease of the land and who is bound by the agreement because the agreement is still in force.
+(i) the owner of the fee simple of the land; and

+(ii) for the purposes of Building Act 2004 sections 32, 44, 92, 96, 97, and 176(c), any person who has agreed in writing, whether conditionally or unconditionally, to purchase the land or any leasehold estate or interest in the land, or to take a lease of the land, and who is bound by the agreement because the agreement is still in force.

-Penetration A pipe, cable or duct passing through an opening in a fire separation.
+Penetration A building element passing through an opening in a fire separation.